mswlandi/Cool-Visual-Stuff/README.md

 It's pretty cool and there's a [web editor](https://editor.p5js.org) (which I use) that makes it a lot easier.

-The code for each sketch is in sketch.js.
+The code for each sketch is in sketch.js, in it's respective folder.
 To just view the visual thingy, open index.html.

 ## Recursive Squares
 A recursive implementation of the gif seen [here](https://giphy.com/gifs/design-processing-blackandwhite-6DxgByF70i5pe).